 The consequences of Demerol abuse can range from mild to severe.
 The more serious consequences include stroke, confusion, seizures, and liver and heart problems.
 In some cases, someone can lose consciousness, overdose, and even die.

 Demerol use, especially long-term use or abuse, changes the chemistry of the brain and body.
 Eventually, they become so accustomed to the presence of Demerol that they can no longer function “normally” without its presence.
 When a user stops taking Demerol suddenly, or reduces their dose, their body struggles to adapt.
-This struggle results in withdrawal symptoms that are uncomfortable, painful, and potentially even deadly.
+This struggle results in withdrawal symptoms that are uncomfortable, painful, and potentially even dangerous.
 As is the case with withdrawal other Opioids such as Heroin or Oxycontin, Demerol withdrawal can be so difficult to get through that many users relapse to avoid it.
-In some cases, especially in instances of a long-term, severe Demerol addiction, withdrawal can lead to dangerous complications that could seriously injure or even kill someone going through them.
+In some cases, especially in instances of a long-term, severe Demerol addiction, withdrawal can lead to dangerous complications.
+Even when a user gets through Demerol withdrawal without medical supervision, the process can be so draining that they are susceptible to relapse later.
 For these reasons, medically-supervised Demerol detox is almost always recommended.
 Symptoms of Demerol withdrawal include:

 - Dry mouth